 January is strange.
 After months of seasonal foods, music and decorating – culminating in the ultimate celebration at Christmas – alot of us wake up after New Year feeling a bit meh.

 Suddenly all those Christmas decorations feel like clutter, the food that last week made you feel blessed now makes you feel guilty and there’s not very much to look forward to.
-This year it’s even worse because thanks to widespread lockdowns, there really isn’t anything on the calendar to look forward to.
+This year it’s as bad as ever because thanks to uncertainty about future restrictions, it doesn’t feel wise to put very much in the calendar.

 Whenever we take down all the Christmas decorations, our house feels so bare and empty.
 So why not embrace the prettiness of January.